 The writers also did more with romantic triangles, Louisa-Anne-Wentworth and Wentworth-Elliot-Anne.
 And the movie's Wentworth was, in my opinion, the weak point in the romantic triangle; he was scruffy and sullen and wooden and it was impossible to conceive of him as a leader of men.
 I liked a few of his lines, but that was it.

 Just too sulky and scruffy-looking for my taste--oh sorry, that's not Capt.
 Wentworth, that's the bug guy from Men in Black.
-My bad.

 As for the very altered character of Ann Elliot, others have said plenty about that.
 The movie's Anne Elliot lives by a completely different set of principles and values than Jane Austen's Anne Elliot, and evidently the filmmakers believed nobody could understand or relate to those principles and values, or perhaps they didn't understand those principles themselves, so they just excised Austen's Anne, just as the two modern Mansfield Park adaptations got rid of Austen's Fanny.
 Ellie Dashwood speaks well to this issue in her commentary.
 Austen's Anne is introverted, Dakota Johnson's Anne is miserable and self-absorbed.
+Here is another YouTube commentator who explains how the character was changed from a Austen's virtuous heroine to a flawed heroine.
+She also explains how Austen uses Mrs. Smith for contrast as someone who is cheerful despite her lot, as compared to constant complainers like Mary Musgrove.

 I'll add that it baffles me that some have described the revised Anne as "empowered" and a "girlboss."
 I would even quibble with "feisty."
 The last thing she is, is a grown-up.
 Netflix's Anne enjoys making Lady Russell feel guilty for the advice that she gave to split up with Wentworth.

 One thing both Annes have in common is that they are presented as the only sane ones in a crazy family.
 Surely there are enough modern readers and viewers who can relate to this feeling, and can relate to it in Austen's Anne, without the necessity (?) of changing out the original Anne for this neurotic woman-child.
+It is inexplicably why the writers of this movie have Captain Wentworth suddenly telling her she'd be a great naval leader and that he was always asking himself, WWAD?
+(What would Anne do.)

 A lot of reviewers have commented on the device of having Dakota Johnson break the fourth wall.
 What struck me about it was how the writers relied on this gimmick for exposition, especially in the first half of the movie.
 Anne Elliot introduces all the characters, she tells us the backstory, she explains how people feel and behave.
 The people behind this movie don't seem to know how to use dialogue and uh, acting, to tell the story.
 And instead, they wasted what little screen time they had on dialogue that did not advance the story, like that bizarre octopus dream.